What is Neurofeedback Good For: 7 Common Conditions

 Neurofeedback for depression works to calm mood and behavioral dysregulation while at the same time improving alertness, impulse control, and a positive outlook.
 It is really hard for a person with depression to make positive behavioral change when their brain is in a sluggish or agitated state and neurofeedback restores a balanced calm for a person to do just that.

-#6 Chronic Illness
+#6 Neurofeedback for Chronic Illnesses

 The U.S. National Health and Nutrition Examination Survey (NHANES) found that autoimmune conditions in the US population are rising.
 The researchers found that the prevalence of the most common biomarker of autoimmunity, antinuclear antibodies (ANA), was significantly increasing in our population.
 Adolescents, ages 12-19, had the largest ANA increases in the study, increasing three-fold.